Wolseley 4/50: Wolseley 6/80

 A 6/80 tested by the British magazine The Motor in 1951 had a top speed of 85.3 mph and could accelerate from 0–60 mph in 21.4 seconds.
 A fuel consumption of 21.8 mpgimp was recorded.
 The test car cost £767 including taxes.
 An Autocar magazine road test of an apparently similar car managed a top speed of only 78.5 mph and slightly slower acceleration on a windy day a couple of years earlier.
 The testers noted that "in keeping with [the manufacturer's] policy which has much to commend it to a discerning motorist, the Wolseley is quite high geared", which made for relaxed cruising at (by the standards of the time) speed, but a more urgent driving style involved extensive use of the gearbox.
 Standard equipment included a heater, a rear window blind and "twin roof lamps in the rear compartment".

 A second-hand car review published in England in 1960 observed that "even the most junior member of the family" would recognise the Wolseley 6/80 as the "Cops' Car" both on television, and on the streets.
 The car was reckoned to offer a good power-to-weight ratio in combination with steering and suspension sufficiently robust to permit it to be "thrown around without detriment to the car and with little discomfort to the occupants".
+About 5,000 of the 25,281 examples built were exported to Australia, where the model was also assembled from complete knock-down kits.